Steph Chiocci

-Stephanie Chiocci ([ˈkjɔttʃi]; born 6 December 1988) is an Australian rules footballer with the St Kilda Football Club in the AFL Women's (AFLW).
-She previously played for the Collingwood Football Club from 2017 to season seven.
-Chiocci served as Collingwood captain for the duration of her Collingwood career, including as co-captain alongside Brianna Davey from 2021 to season seven.
+Stephanie Chiocci ([ˈkjɔttʃi]; born 6 December 1988) is a former Australian rules footballer who played for the St Kilda Football Club and Collingwood Football Club in the AFL Women's (AFLW).
+Chiocci served as Collingwood captain for the duration of her Collingwood career from 2017 to 2022 (S7), including as co-captain alongside Brianna Davey from 2021 to 2022 season 7, following which she moved to St Kilda.

 Early life

 Chiocci grew up in Eltham, a suburb in Melbourne's north-east, and is of Italian descent.
 She attended high school at Catholic Ladies' College in Eltham.

 Early football career

 State league career

 Chiocci played state league football for Diamond Creek in the Victorian Women's Football League (VWFL) and VFL Women's (VFLW) from 2006 to 2017.
 She was a member of the Creekers North East division premiership team in 2006 and won the club's best and fairest award that same season.
 That season, she also received the leagues' best first year player award.
 She repeated the result in 2012, with a second premiership and second club best and fairest.
 She kicked three goals in the winning grand final.
 Chiocci placed second in the league's best and fairest award at the conclusion of the 2009 season.

 She captained the club from 2014 to 2017.